 - 7 ounces (1 cup) pitted soft Medjool dates

-- 1 1⁄2 teaspoons peanut butter or other nut or seed butter (we love almond butter in this recipe)
+- 1 1⁄2 tsp peanut butter or other nut or seed butter (we love almond butter in this recipe)

 - Pinch of fine-grain sea salt

-- 1⁄4 cup plus 3 tablespoons dark chocolate chips
+- 1⁄4 cup plus 3 tbsp dark chocolate chips

 - Flaked sea salt or chia seeds (optional)